keyandcableco/Omnichord-OM84-Strumplate/README.md

 ### Current Status

 Early stage.
 The goal is to create a drop-in replacement that matches the original feel and response as closely as possible.

+UPDATE (JUNE 25, 2026)
+Version 1.0 of the flex PCB works very well, may be a bit thin at 0.11mm, but certainly works.
+GERBERS updated, should come back from JLCPCB with no issue during review.

 ### How to Help